Mount White Lime

 Tree Maintenance

-- Prune after fruiting to maintain a height of 2m or less, and prevent a 'lanky' form.
+- Prune immediately after harvest to maintain a height of 2m or less, and prevent a 'lanky' form.